What does this project involve?

 A new pedestrian pathway will also connect to council reserves under the bridge.

 When will this work occur?

-Work is scheduled to start in July 2022 and be completed in late 2023.
+Work is scheduled to start in July 2022 and be completed in early 2024.
 Work will be done from Monday to Friday between 7:00 am and 6:00 pm with occasional work on Saturday and Sunday if required.